pzychotic/ClickSaver/ReadMe.txt

 Installation
 ------------
 There's pretty much nothing needed to install CLickSaver itself.
 Just copy it somewhere.
-The two DLLs (AOHook.dll and madCodeHookLib.dll) must be in the same directory as ClickSaver.exe itself.
+The two DLLs (ctreestd.dll, libdb40.dll and AOHook.dll) must be in the same directory as ClickSaver.exe itself.
 (it's recommended to put it all in it's own directory though)